mpuigsari/Pez/blueos_ros/README.md

 ---

+## ROS1–ROS2 bridging
+The packet definitions used by `pez_comms` match those in the ROS2 workspace under `pez_ros/pez_humble`.
+Using the same YAML configuration allows packets to flow between ROS1 and ROS2 systems, enabling mixed deployments.

+---

 ## Usage
 Ensure ROS Noetic and MAVROS are installed.
 Launch the communications node with your desired YAML configuration and run the RC bridge:
 ```bash